WillStevens/scrollreading/README.md

 - *.png - some of the images that appear in the reports

-- scrollprocess.py - simple tkinter user interface for viewing x,y-plane slices, quickly moving up and down in the z-plane, and invoking processing operations
+- scrollprocess.py - simple VTK user interface for viewing x,y-plane slices, quickly moving up and down in the z-plane, and invoking processing operations

-- pipeline.sh - calls scrollprocess, holefiller, reander, jigsaw on a single specified 512x512x512 volume
+- pipeline.sh - calls scrollprocess, holefiller, render, jigsaw on a single specified 512x512x512 volume

 - scrollprocess.c - contains processing functions used by scrollprocess.py.
 Compiles to a DLL, loaded by scrollprocess.py.
 Also compiles to a standalone executable to take part in the pipeline.
 Implements FAFF described in report.pdf